Afro-Caribbean leftism: Interwar era

 Many Afro-Caribbean soldiers who served in the British West Indies Regiment (BWIR) became left-wing activists after the war during the interwar era.
 While serving in European and Middle Eastern fronts of the First World War, experiences of discrimination from white servicemen inspired a resurgence in anti-colonial nationalism among the British West Indian islands.
 The 9th Battalion of the BWIR initiated the Taranto Revolt, a mutiny against poor working conditions and a wage increase awarded to white but not black servicemen by the War Office.
 In response, the Worcestershire Regiment was dispatched to Taranto to suppress the mutiny; sixty BWIR servicemen were tried for mutiny, with one serviceman being sentenced to death by firing squad.
 Between 50 and 60 BWIR sergeants met on 17 December, 1918 to form the left-wing Caribbean League, which held four meetings in the following weeks.
 Aside from discussing various grievances held by the servicemen, the Caribbean League also discussed Caribbean nationalism and plans for a West Indian independence movement.
 Members of the League made plans to establish an office in Kingston, Jamaica, and organise strikes.
 After the colonial government started to crack down on the League, it disbanded.
-On February 1919, Army Order No. 1 was issued, extending the wage increase to the BWIR.
+In February 1919, Army Order No. 1 was issued, extending the wage increase to the BWIR.